danielroelfs/danielroelfs.com/content/blog/2023-sunrise-sunset-differences/index.md

 Seems like the largest difference occur around the 20th of June when Oslo gets about 2 full hours of daylight more than Oslo.

+{{< sidenote br="1em" >}}
+solar noon: the time the sun is at its highest point in the sky
+{{< /sidenote >}}

 Finally, let's look at the effect of longitude (how far east or west a place is) on the sunset/sunrise times.
 The easiest way to look at this is to compare the time solar noon happens.
 Due to (most of) mainland Europe being in the same time zone ([CET](https://en.wikipedia.org/wiki/Central_European_Time)), it's 12:00 at the same time across central Europe.
 However, the sun did not get the note and still travels (from Earth perspective) in a very consistent pace from east to west.
 This means that the sun arrives first in Poland and leaves last in Spain.
-This means that solar noon (the time the sun is at its highest point in the sky) is unequal across the continent.
+This means that solar noon is unequal across the continent.
 Let's look at when solar noon happens across the four cities in this analysis.

 ``` r
 data |>